DataDog/documentation/content/en/developers/prometheus.md

 ## Advanced usage: OpenMetrics check interface

-If you have more advanced needs than the generic check (metrics preprocessing for example) you can write a custom `OpenMetricsBaseCheck`.
+If you have more advanced needs than the generic check (for example, metrics preprocessing), you can write a custom `OpenMetricsBaseCheck`.
 It's [the base class][3] of the generic check, and it provides a structure and some helpers to collect metrics, events, and service checks exposed via Prometheus.
-Minimal configuration for checks based on this class include:
+The minimal configuration for checks based on this class include:

 - Overriding `self.NAMESPACE`
 - Overriding `self.metrics_mapper`
 - Implementing the `check()` method
 AND/OR
-- Create method named after the OpenMetric metric they will handle (see `self.prometheus_metric_name`)
+- Create a method named after the OpenMetric metric they will handle (see `self.prometheus_metric_name`)

 ## Writing a custom Prometheus check